-- develop their knowledge and understanding of the English legal system and areas of both private and public law within the law of England and Wales. - develop an understanding of legal method and reasoning as used by lawyers and the judiciary • - on legal principles, legislation and case law - develop the ability to construct conclusions and communicate legal arguments by reference to appropriate legal • authorities - be able to demonstrate critical awareness of the influence and operation of the law in society. ٠
+- develop their knowledge and understanding of the English legal system and areas of both private and public law within the law of England and Wales. - develop an understanding of legal method and reasoning as used by lawyers and the judiciary - develop and apply the techniques of legal method and reasoning to analyse and offer answers to problems, based on legal principles, legislation and case law - develop the ability to construct conclusions and communicate legal arguments by reference to appropriate legal authorities - be able to demonstrate critical awareness of the influence and operation of the law in society.

 Component/Unit/Examination Content Overview Assessment Details The legal system and criminal law This section focuses on the civil and criminal courts, the legal professions and access to justice.
 It also includes the study of offences against the person and offences against property.
 Section A: the legal system A choice of medium tariff questions Section B: criminal law Legal scenario and extended response questions Law making and the law of tort This section focuses on law making in England and Wales as well as the European Union.
 It also introduces the rules of tort, liability in negligence, occupiers' liability and remedies.
 Section A: law making A choice of medium tariff questions Section B: the law of tort Legal scenario and extended response questions Further law Students develop understanding of how the law interacts with society, technology, morality and justice.
-They must also choose either the option on human rights law or the option on law of contract.
-Section A: the nature of law A choice of extended response questions Section B: human rights law or the law of contract Legal scenario and extended response questions
+They will also study the option on the law of contract.
+Section A: the nature of law A choice of extended response questions Section B: The law of contract Legal scenario and extended response questions